Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure the cart page renders correctly. | The cart page renders correctly when the users clicks or taps on delivery truck.
 [Cart page render](wireframes/cart_page.png) | PASS
 Ensure that if no items are in the cart, text is displayed telling the user. | If no items are in the cart, text is displayed telling the user.
 [Empty cart](wireframes/empty_cart.png) | PASS
 Enusre the Free Mechanical Services threshold is consistently displayed on every page throughout the site. | The Free Mechanical Services threshold is consistently displayed on every page throughout the site. | PASS
+Ensure items are added to the cart. | Items are added to the cart.
+[Add to cart test](wireframes/cart_test.png) | PASS

 ## Searching and Filtering